jcpriyanto/sp21-cse110-lab4/part1/part1.md

 7. ^^^ What will happen at line 14 and why?
 If the code causes an error, explain why. ^^^

- It will still print the last discounted price from the given price array since the let discountedPrice was defined within the same block scope.
+ It will still print the last discounted price which is 150 from the given price array since the let discountedPrice was defined within the same block scope.

 8. ^^^ What will this function return?
 Give a brief explanation.
 If the code causes an error, explain why. ^^^

- The function will still return an array of prices after it has been discounted.
+ The function will still return an array of prices after it has been discounted which is [ 50, 100, 150 ].

 9. ^^^ What will happen at line 11 and why?
 If the code causes an error, explain why. ^^^